lem0nez/bashapk/README.md

 ```
 rmdupes drawable-xhdpi drawable-xxhdpi drawable-hdpi
 ```
-will delete all founded duplicate graphics, starts with the second folder.
+will delete all found duplicate graphics, starts with the second folder.
 How to prioritize directories sequence of APK resources you can read [here](https://developer.android.com/guide/topics/resources/providing-resources#AlternativeResources).